gummyworm/monster/README.md

 Debugging requires a [Final Expansion](https://github.com/edi-z/FE3).
 This is because it is very memory-expensive to store all the debug info.
 When this project matures to a fairly stable point, I'd like to distribute it on a cartridge based on the FE design, but for now...

+Building the source requires `ca65`.
+The easiest way to install this is to install the latest release of [cc65](https://github.com/cc65/cc65).
+I've tested with v2.18.

 ## Building
  1. Clone this repo `git clone https://github.com/gummyworm/monster.git`